 Radice suggests having the house professionally cleaned so that everything is spotless: windows, sliding glass door tracks, garage, basement, ceiling fans, etc.

-She also recommends baking cookies in the oven, bringing cinnamon sticks to a slow boil in a pot of water or using air freshener to mask smells before each showing.
-Ridding the home of litter boxes also is a must.
+She also recommends baking cookies in the oven, bringing cinnamon sticks to a slow boil in a pot of water or using air freshener before each showing.
+Ridding the home of litter boxes is a must.

-The cost: Varies by the location and size of the home, but typically less than $100 to clean a four-bedroom, 2,500-square-foot home.
-Cookie dough runs about $3.
+The cost: Varies by the location and size of the home, but expect to spend at least $100 to clean a four-bedroom, 2,500-square-foot home.
+Cookie dough runs about $4.

-Whatever you do, do not overlook the home’s exterior when selling.
+Don’t overlook the home’s exterior when you’re selling.

-“Curb appeal is just as important as cleaning the inside of the home — it’s the buyer’s first impression of your home,” Page says.
+“Curb appeal is just as important as cleaning the inside of the home,” Page says.
+“It’s the buyer’s first impression of your home.”

-Mow the lawn, make sure the sidewalk and driveway are free of clutter and debris, and ensure the house number is easily visible.
+Mow the lawn, make sure the sidewalk and driveway are free of clutter and debris, and make sure the house number is easy to see.

-You may even choose to pressure-clean the exterior of your home, driveway and sidewalk.
+You may need to pressure-clean your driveway and sidewalk.